Select Page

 david@knowyourdrugs.org

-Before I took Ian’s life, I had a successful 20-year career in the physical activity and sport sector, with no history of mental illness.
-After I was discharged from the mental health centre, I built a career as a prescription drug safety advocate, including developing Know Your Drugs in 2017.
+Before July 2004, I had a successful 20-year career in the physical activity and sport sector, with no history of mental illness.
+My career included developing a multiskill development program for children called Sportability from 1986 to 1990.
+After I was discharged from the mental health centre in 2009, I built a career as a prescription drug safety advocate, which culminated with me developing Know Your Drugs in 2017.
+I’ve been off psychiatric drugs since September 2010.

-In 2024, I developed Sport for Mental Health as an information portal for coaches who want to help athletes improve their mental health, which would help prevent the overprescribing of psychiatric drugs.
+In 2024, I merged my two careers and developed Sport for Mental Health as an information portal for coaches who would like to help athletes develop mental skills, which would help prevent the overprescribing of psychiatric drugs.